 Sammy and Friendly

 We asked the help of all local children up to the age of 12 to decide on a name for our Amstel Lion.
 Since we have two different lions, we have chosen two winning names.
 Mick Ramler (7), our boy from next door, came up with the wonderful name 'Sammy'.
 The name refers to the founder of our hotel Samuel Sarphati, as well as to one of his stuffed animals.
 Mara (7) plays at Stichting Only Friends, which is one of the organizations that our hotel supports.
 Only Friends is a sportclub for young people with a physical or mental disability or a chronic illness.
 They offer a varied range of different sports for these children.
 Mara came up with the beautiful name 'Friendly', named after the lion mascot of Only Friends.
-Mara: "Friendly is Dutch for "vriendelijk", which is what the Amstel Hotel is towards its guests".
+Mara: "Friendly is English for "vriendelijk", which is what the Amstel Hotel is towards its guests".
 Thank you Mick and Mara for your creativity, we look forward to welcoming you for your special VIP package!